fluid-project/infusion-docs/src/documents/LocalizationInThePreferencesFramework.md

 ## Using Message Bundles

-The following descriptions for using message bundles assume that `fluid.prefs.msgLookup` is a grade of the component through which the messages are located. `fluid.prefs.msgLookup` are used as a grade for the `fluid.prefs.panel` components, and could be added to another component as a [parentGrade](ComponentGrades.md#specifying-parent-grades).

 ### In the ProtoTrees

-Strings from the Message Bundles are rendered into the templates through the protoTrees, using the `messagekey`, the name of the string in the bundle:
+When using a `fluid.rendererComponent`, strings from the Message Bundles are rendered into the templates through a `protoTree`, using the `messagekey` with a message key from the Message Bundle:

 <table>
     <thead>
         <tr>
             <th>Example use in a ProtoTree</th>
-            <th>JSON message bundle</th>
+            <th>JSON Message Bundle</th>
         </tr>
     </thead>
     <tbody>